mikaelpatel/Cosa/doc/02-install.md

 * Download and install [Arduino IDE](https://groups.google.com/a/arduino.cc/forum/#!msg/developers/21G5w2HbUOg/bJtG94vEEhkJ) with the new AVR toolchain.
 * Copy platform.txt-gcc-4.8.1 to platform.txt.
 * To restore simply copy platform.txt-1.5.6-r2 to platform.txt.

+### Step 5

+Run your first sketch.

+* Open the CosaBlink example sketch in the Sketchbook>hardware>Cosa>avr>Blink menu.
+* Select your board in the Tools>Board menu.
+* Compile and download.